minetest/minetest_docs/doc/http_api.md

   * Called from the mods init.lua file and not in a function

 > [!WARNING]
-> Store the result in a local variable, not a global so that
+> Store the result in a local variable, not a global, so that
 > other mods cannot access it, they should request their own
 > access